tnus/vaadin-addon-hamburger/README.md

-# MyComponent Add-on for Vaadin 8
+# Hamburger Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+Hamburger is a UI component add-on for Vaadin 8.

 ## Online demo

-Try the add-on demo at <url of the online demo>
+Currently there is no online demo.
+Please download the repository und build it on your machine.

 ## Download release